 - doctor, soldier, firefighter, teacher, chef, secretary

-Willingham identifies several techniques to create good memory cues:
+Willingham identifies several memory training techniques to create effective cues:

 Have you ever studied music?
 If so, how do you remember the lines of the treble clef?
 My piano teacher taught me that Every Good Boy Deserves Fruit (E-G-B-D-F).
 When I get east and west mixed up, I remind myself to Never Eat Soggy Weetbix.
 This method is known as acrostics.
 Similarly, we can use acronyms, such as HOMES to indicate the great lakes (Huron, Ontario, Michigan, Erie, Superior).